comafj/CS489-Team-14-repository/README.md

 ## Subject / Purpose
 - Comments on a website can easily influence the initial opinions of people who are new to the article.
 - If people can easily find their subjectivity without external influence, the number of victims of Internet public opinion will be reduced.
+- In order for people to truly get their own thoughts, we don't just give one answer, we just act as an assitant to help make their own answer.
 <center>
   *Help people to find their own opinion*
 </center>